 Politico-Socio issues stay ever with us.
 Gain perspective deciding if these words resonate with your understanding and thinking.

-Hello readers, below is a letter that I want to write to President Obama.
-As I read all of the sentiments about the 2016 outcome for president, I think on my feelings for President Obama.
-If I could ensure a letter to him, following is how I would express it.
+Hello readers, below is a letter to former President Barrack H. Obama.
+As I read all of the sentiments about the 2016 outcome for the presidential race, I think on my feelings for the former president.

 Dear President Barrack H. Obama,